sbriggs-wtc/avajLauncher1/README.md

 # avajLauncher1
-An aircraft simulation program based on the UML diagram provided
+A Java program simulating air traffic.
+Based on the UML diagram provided.